Skip to main content

 terraform fmt

-13. Check the resources that will be created:
+13. Check which resources will be created:

 terraform plan